ajaysridharan/slate/source/includes/_mrr.md

 Attribute | Description
 --------- | -------
-month | The first day of the returned month, ISO format string mrr | MRR, integer.
+month <small>ISO date string</small> | The first day of the returned month mrr <small>integer</small> | MRR.
 When retrieved for current month, includes only MRR charged by current date and MRR from pre-paid annual subscriptions.
-The rest will be found in 'waiting_mrr'. subscriptions | Subscription count, integer.
+The rest will be found in 'waiting_mrr'. subscriptions <small>integer</small> | Subscription count, integer.
 When retrieved for current month, includes only subscriptions charged by current date and old annual subscriptions.
-The rest will be found in 'waiting_subscriptions'. change_in_mrr | Overall change in MRR due to upgrades and downgrades, integer upgrade_mrr | MRR from upgrades to higher priced plans and increased seats, integer.
-Change from monthly to annual plan is counted as an upgrade. downgrade_mrr | MRR from downgrades to lower priced plans and decreased seats, integer new_mrr | MRR from new and returning customers, integer new_customers | Number of new and returning customers, integer lost_mrr | MRR from customers who stopped paying, integer lost_customers | Number of customers who stopped paying, integer currency | Currency of this object, e.g. "usd", "eur", string. waiting_mrr | Expected MRR from subscriptions to be charged, integer.
+The rest will be found in 'waiting_subscriptions'. change_in_mrr <small>integer</small> | Overall change in MRR due to upgrades and downgrades upgrade_mrr <small>integer</small> | MRR from upgrades to higher priced plans and increased seats.
+Change from monthly to annual plan is counted as an upgrade. downgrade_mrr <small>integer</small> | MRR from downgrades to lower priced plans and decreased seats new_mrr <small>integer</small> | MRR from new and returning customers new_customers <small>integer</small> | Number of new and returning customers lost_mrr <small>integer</small> | MRR from customers who stopped paying lost_customers <small>integer</small> | Number of customers who stopped paying currency <small>string</small> | Currency of this object, e.g. "usd", "eur" waiting_mrr <small>integer</small> | Expected MRR from subscriptions to be charged.
 Only shown for current month.
-The MRR already charged can be found in mrr attribute. waiting_subscriptions | Expected subscriptions to be charged, integer.
+The MRR already charged can be found in mrr attribute. waiting_subscriptions <small>integer</small> | Expected subscriptions to be charged.
 Only shown for current month.

 ## Retrieve all MRRs